-By sharing resources from this important discussion, our hope is that others will do their due diligence in expanding their understanding and moving their work forward in a good way where all people are valued for who they are and what knowledge they hold.
+By sharing resources from this important discussion, and continuing to update it, our hope is that others will do their due diligence in expanding their understanding and moving their work forward in a good way where all people are valued for who they are and what knowledge they hold.

 UNDERSTANDING TRIBAL SOVEREIGNTY